J. Pavlikevitch: Introduction

 Very little is known about the artist, J. Pavlikevitch (or Pavlikevich).
-It is thought that he (or she) was part of a large number of civilians and members of the White Russian Army (collectively known as white émigrés) who, after struggling against the Bolsheviks in the Russian civil war following the Soviet Revolution, retreated to the South Crimea and then to Istanbul, where they stayed in the Imperial city until about 1925.
+It is thought that he (or she) was part of a large number of civilians and members of the White Russian Army (collectively known as white émigrés) who, after struggling against the Bolsheviks in the Russian Civil War following the Soviet Revolution, retreated to the South Crimea and then to Istanbul, where they stayed in the Imperial city until about 1925.
 Shortly after, and with the help of charities and international organizations, they departed the city and emigrated to other countries.

 Biography

 Virtually nothing is known about this watercolor artist or his life.
-It is assumed, based on the dates of his works (1893–1936), that he was one of the many 'old establishment' who fled Russia before or during the revolution and succeeding civil war.
+It is assumed, based on the dates of his works (1893–1936), that he was one of the many 'old establishments' who fled Russia before or during the revolution and succeeding civil war.
 But aside from a few dozen watercolors, there is no other record of his life.